tekknolagi/tekknolagi.github.com/_posts/2021-01-13-inline-caching.md

 };
 ```

-While I represent names with an enum (`Symbol`) here, strings would work just
+While names are represented with an enum (`Symbol`) here, strings would work
-as well.
+just as well.

+Side note: I represent the type table differently from the method tables.
+I
+figure the method tables will be sparsely populated (not every type will
+implement every method) but the type table should contain every type.
+This is
+not an essential design decision.

+Let's see how we use these tables in the interpreter.

 ### Interpreter

-There's no way to call these methods directly, though.
-For the purposes of this
+There's no way to call these methods directly.
+For the purposes of this demo,
-demo, the only way to call these methods is through purpose-built opcodes.
+the only way to call these methods is through purpose-built opcodes.
 For
 example, the opcode `ADD` takes two arguments.
 It looks up `kAdd` on the left
 hand side and calls it. `PRINT` is similar.